kedesiklem/blankStone/README.md

 - hintMessage for infusion fail
 - hint for condition
 - opus magnum
+- purify into anything

 ## ONGOING

 ## TODO
+- Quintessence can replace the forge to make other quintessence

+--- V2
 - Apotheosis liquid stone (V2)
 - Animation for stone_poly eye ?